Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 ![Neurocog.js Icon](./icon.png)

-A utility wrapper library extending the functionality of jsPsych-based cognitive tasks and enabling multiplatform operation, designed to extend your jsPsych experiment with new features and capabilities.
+A utility wrapper library extending the functionality of jsPsych-based cognitive tasks and enable integration with the Gorilla online behavioral experiment platform, designed to extend your jsPsych experiment with new features and capabilities.

 ## Features